pawelabrams/url-shortener/README.md

 Use `docker-compose exec php bin/test` to run the test suite on a running container.
 A separate MongoDB collection, `url-shortener-test` will be used.
 In case there is a problem similar to "`composer install` required", clear Symfony-PHPUnit bridge's cache using `rm -rd bin/.phpunit` while in `api` directory on the container or host machine (whichever is applicable).

+## Ways to improve

+1. Generate only one shortened URL for every URL in the database – if there already is a shorten for a given URL, return it instead.
+2. Add an option to make URLs random.
+3. Add an option to make URLs generate upwards of a given value, so that there aren't any inconsistencies in the URL's length (with sequential IDs, the length is padded to at least 6 characters).
+4. If the app was a part of a larger structure, hexagonal architecture might be more beneficial than a slim directory structure.